AniketGurav/opinion-target/Readme.md

 About
 =====
 This package contains the CRF Baseline and LSTM-RNN implementation for the paper named "Fine-grained Opinion Mining with Recurrent Neural Networks and Word Embeddings" published in EMNLP2015, Lisboa, Portugal.
+If you use the code in this package, please cite the paper:

+@inproceedings{liu2015fine,
+  title={Fine-grained opinion mining with recurrent neural networks and word embeddings}, author={Liu, Pengfei and Joty, Shafiq and Meng, Helen}, booktitle={Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing}, pages={1433--1443}, publisher={Association for Computational Linguistics}, venue={Lisbon, Portugal}
+  year={2015}
+}

 Prerequisite
 ============